 - There are currently four types of ISA which are designed to help you save for different things.

 - The interest rates are higher, some climbing to 2.75%

 - You can’t save infinitely.
 There is a limit on the amount you can put into ISAs each tax year.
-For the 2017/2018 tax year the limit is £20,000.
+Check this year's limit here.

 - They’re famously not flexible about withdrawing your money part way through the tax year.
-Some are better than others so it’s worth checking with your provider which type your ISA is.
+Some are better than others so it’s worth checking with your provider.

-- Depending on which type of ISA you get you are tied into using that money for the specified purpose. (ie. If you get a Help to Buy ISA then that money MUST be used as a down payment on a mortgage, otherwise you forfeit the benefits earned).
+- Depending on which type of ISA you get you are tied into using that money for the specified purpose, otherwise you forfeit the benefits earned.

 3. Fixed Term Bonds

-- The interest rates are higher than those of a regular savings account.
+- The interest rates are usually higher than those of a regular savings account.

 - It’s not easily accessible and if your circumstances change and you need your money in a hurry you can’t get to it.

 - You usually need a large amount to deposit in the first place. (£1,000 or £2,000).